 The Library also includes the Kheel Center for Labor-Management Documentation and Archives.
 The Kheel Center actively collects from individuals and organizations engaged in all aspects of labor and employment theory and practice, with substantial collections from labor unions, arbitrators, negotiators, scholars, advocacy groups, and management theorists and professionals.
 With over 23,000 feet of unpublished material, the Kheel Center is one of the largest collections of its kind in the world.

 In addition to serving researchers in Ithaca, Catherwood and Kheel disseminate resources and knowledge through a variety of on-line systems.
 DigitalCommons@ILR is the largest digital library in the field in the world, providing access to institutional publications, collective bargaining agreements, and other documents that are downloaded millions of times each year by researchers from around the world.
 The Triangle Fire website, commemorating the tragic 1911 NYC fire in which 146 garment workers were killed, recorded over 30 million hits in one year.
-Workplace Issues Today and the IWS Documented News Bureau send news stories and research to email boxes daily.
+Workplace Issues Today sends news stories and research to email boxes daily.

-The Catherwood Library and Kheel Center are part of Cornell’s Hospitality, Labor, and Management (HLM) Library which serves the Hotel, ILR, and Johnson MBA Schools.
-Print books and journals for all three are housed in Catherwood and at the Library’s Annex just off campus.
+The Catherwood Library and Kheel Center are part of Cornell’s Hospitality, Labor, and Management Library which serves the ILR School, the School of Hotel Administration, and the Johnson Graduate School of Management.
+Print books and journals supporting all three schools are housed in Catherwood and at the Library’s Annex.